786abubakar0/Mern_jwt_authentication/README.md

 ## requestLimiter middleware
 	- This middleware is used for protection from brute force attack.
  	- It limits the login or signup request.
-  	- Maximum 6 request of login/signup can be made within 2 minutes window.
+  	- Maximum 6 request of login/signup can be made within 2 minutes window from same IP address.

 ## authenticateJWT middleware
 	- This middleware is used to check whether accesstoken is valid and correct to give the access to the protected resource.